Accident happens in Santa Ynez, California, near where Crosby lives

 Pedestrians are supposed to be on the left side of the road walking toward traffic, Clotworthy said.
 Joggers are considered pedestrians.

 Crosby is known for weaving multilayered harmonies over sweet melodies.
-He is part of the celebrated rock group Crosby, Stills & Nash, and was also a member of the Byrds.
+He belongs to the celebrated rock group Crosby, Stills & Nash.

 “David Crosby is obviously very upset that he accidentally hit anyone.
 And, based off of initial reports, he is relieved that the injuries to the gentleman were not life threatening,” said Michael Jensen, a Crosby spokesman.
 “He wishes the jogger a very speedy recovery.”